-- Limit 4 trout, no more than 2 may be lake trout/mackinaw and only 1 may be a lake trout/mackinaw larger than 20 inches. - Underwater spearfishing is permitted from 6 a.m. on the first Saturday of June through Sept.
+- · Limit 4 trout, only 1 may exceed 28 inches, regardless of species - Underwater spearfishing is permitted from 6 a.m. on the first Saturday of June through Sept.
 15. - When ice fishing, the size of the hole may not exceed 18 inches.

-Flaming Gorge Reservoir, Daggett County See Fishing across state lines on page 7 for license and permit requirements.
+Flaming Gorge Reservoir, Daggett County See Fishing across state lines and reciprocal fishing permits on page 7 for license and permit requirements.

-- Limit 4 trout or kokanee salmon (EXCLUD-ING LAKE TROUT) in the aggregate, no more than 3 may be kokanee salmon. - Limit 8 lake trout/mackinaw, only 1 may exceed 28 inches. - All kokanee salmon caught from Sept.
+- · Limit 4 trout or kokanee salmon (EXCLUD-ING LAKE TROUT) in the aggregate, no more than 3 may be kokanee salmon. - Limit 8 lake trout/mackinaw, only 1 may exceed 28 inches. - All kokanee salmon caught from Sept.
 10 through Nov.
-30 must be immediately released. - Linwood Bay, west of a line from the easternmost point of the south shore of Linwood Bay (mouth of canyon) to easternmost point of the north shore of Linwood Bay (Lucerne Point), CLOSED between official sunset and sunrise, Oct.
-15 through 6 a.m. on the second Saturday of December. - · Limit 6 catfish. - Limit 10 smallmouth and largemouth bass in the aggregate. - No limit for burbot.
+30 must be immediately released. - Linwood Bay, west of a line from the easternmost point of the south shore of Linwood Bay (mouth of canyon) to easternmost point of the north shore of Linwood Bay (Lucerne Point), CLOSED to nighttime angling (sunset to sunrise) from Oct.
+15 through 6 a.m. on the second Saturday of December. - Limit 6 catfish. - Limit 10 smallmouth and largemouth bass in the aggregate. - No limit for burbot.
 Anglers must not release any burbot they catch.
-All burbot must be immediately killed. - No line may have more than 3 baited hooks or artificial flies in series or more than 3 lures - When ice fishing, the hole size may not exceed 18 inches. - A person may use up to six lines without a second-pole permit when fishing at Flaming Gorge Reservoir through the ice.
+All burbot must be immediately killed.

+- When ice fishing, the hole size may not exceed 18 inches. - A person may use up to six lines without a second-pole permit when fishing at Flaming Gorge Reservoir through the ice.
 When using more than two lines at Flaming Gorge Reservoir, the angler's name shall be attached to each line, pole or tip-up, and the angler shall check only their lines. - Open to taking burbot by means of underwater spearfishing from Jan.
 1 through Dec.
 31, 24 hours each day.
 Artificial light is permitted while engaged in underwater spearfishing for burbot.
 Artificial light may not be used to take other fish species with spearfishing techniques.
 No other species of fish may be taken with underwater spearfishing techniques between official sunset and official sunrise.

-Gooseberry Creek, Sanpete County From the confluence with Upper Fish Creek upstream to Gooseberry Dam.
+Gooseberry Creek, Sanpete County

+From the confluence with Upper Fish Creek upstream to Gooseberry Dam.

-Gooseberry Reservoir tributaries, Sanpete County
+Gooseberry Reservoir tributaries, Sanpete

+County